 4.3.2 Anticipated Excavation Conditions

-As is shown on the boring logs in Appendix A, clays, clayey sands, silty clays, and clayey gravels materials were encountered at this site.
-Typically, clay, clayey sand, silty clays, and clayey gravel soils penetrated by geotechnical drilling equipment such as those encountered at this site can be removed with conventional earthmoving equipment.
+As is shown on the boring logs presented in Appendix A, clay materials were encountered at this site.
+The soils encountered at the borings can generally be excavated by conventional earthmoving equipment.

 4.3.3 Drainage During Construction